Goldziher/axios-simple-cache-adapter/README.md

 When to use this feature?

-[cache-control headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) are commonly used in APIs to ensure a browser and/or network intermediaries, cache a response.
+[cache-control headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) are commonly used in APIs to ensure a browser (and/or network intermediaries) cache a response.
 As such, in a browser environment, the browser should usually take care of caching - not the code.
-The main reason to use cache-control header based caching in the browser, is for using the same cache across multiple tabs - this is possible when using localStorage or a library such as `localForage`.
-But if you intend to use `sessionStorage`, this will be redundant.
+The main reason to use cache-control-header-based caching in the browser, is for using the same cache across multiple tabs - this is possible when using localStorage or a library such as `localForage`.
+If you intend to use `sessionStorage`, this will be redundant.

 In a nodeJS environment on the other hand, there is no browser involved and cache-control headers should be dealt with more explicitly.
-Here its a good idea to use these headers as a source of truth for cache TTL.
+Here it is a good idea to use these headers as a source of truth for cache TTL.
 Furthermore, if you use a storage backend that is shared across multiple instances of your server, e.g. a redis cache, you will be able to share cached responses.